Floorp-Projects/Floorp/devtools/docs/README.md

 # Firefox Developer Tools

-Hello!
+**Hello!**

 This documentation is for developers who want to work on the developer tools.
+[Get started here](./getting-started/).

-If you are looking for general docs about how to use the tools, checkout [this MDN page](https://developer.mozilla.org/en-US/docs/Tools) instead.
+If you are looking for end user documentation, check out [this MDN page](https://developer.mozilla.org/en-US/docs/Tools) instead.

-If you are looking for a getting started guide on the developer tools, all of this information is documented on the [Hacking](https://wiki.mozilla.org/DevTools/Hacking) wiki page.

-[GitBook](https://github.com/GitbookIO/gitbook) is used to generate online documentation from the markdown files here.
-Here is how you can re-generate the book:
+Happy developing!

+## About this documentation

+This guide is built with MarkDown files and [GitBook](https://github.com/GitbookIO/gitbook).

+The source code for this documentation is distributed with the source code for the tools, in the `docs/` folder.

+If you want to contribute to the documentation, [clone the repository](./getting-started/build.md#getting-the-code), make your changes locally, and then regenerate the book to see how it looks like before submitting a patch:

 ```bash
 # Install GitBook locally